-Many of the best resources available for helping you write effective essays for your First-Year Writing course are here on campus: your peers, your instructor, and the UConn Writing Center.
+Many of the best resources available for helping you compose projects for your First-Year Writing course are here on campus: your peers, your instructor, and the UConn Writing Center.
 Talk with your instructor early and often if you’re struggling with an assignment or if you just want to brainstorm ideas.
 Ask a classmate from your writing course (someone who understands exactly what the expectations are for this assignment) to read and offer feedback on your draft—and do the same for theirs.
 Make an appointment at the Writing Center to get safe, outside feedback on your writing at any stage of the process.

 But of course, sometimes it’s helpful to find answers to your questions at home.
 Here are some useful links you might want to check out: